When it comes to ecommerce and online, Americans with Disabilities Act (ADA) guidelines, there are many factors to consider.

 - Your website conforms to ADA guidelines on both mobile and desktop platforms

-What are some requirements for video content that should be considered?
+What are some requirements for visual content that should be considered?

 - Provide text alternatives for non-text content